janverschelde/PHCpack/src/doc/source/options.rst

 The purpose of ``phc -g`` is to check whether a given input system has the right syntax.
 A related option is ``phc -o``.

+Use ``-g`` as ``phc -g input output`` where ``input`` and ``output`` are the names of input and output files respectively.
+If ``output`` is omitted, then the output can be written to screen.
+If both ``input`` and ``output`` are omitted, then the user will be prompted to provide the polynomials in the input system.

+The input system can be a system of polynomials in several variables with complex coefficients.
+The first line on the input file must be the number of polynomials.
+If the number of variables is different from the number of polynomials, then the second number on the first line must be the number of variables.
+Variables may have negative exponents, in which case the system is recognized as a Laurent polynomial system.
+Working with negative exponents can be useful to exclude solutions with zero coordinates, as polyhedral homotopies (see ``phc -m``) are capable of avoiding to compute those type of solutions.

+The division operator ``/`` may not appear in a monomial, e.g.: ``x/y`` is invalid, but may be used in a coefficient, such as in ``5/7``.
+While ``phc -g`` will parse ``5/7`` in double precision, ``phc -v`` will use the proper extended precision in its multiprecision root refinement.

+The coefficients of the system will be parsed by ``phc -g`` as complex numbers in double precision.
+There is also no need to declare variables, the names of the variables will be added to the symbol table, in the order of which they occur in the polynomials in the system.
+A trick to impose an order on the variables is to start the first polynomial with the zero polynomial, written as ``x - x + y - y``, to ensure that the symbol ``x`` comes prior to ``y``.
+Internally, the terms in a polynomial are ordered in a graded lexicographical order.

+Names that may not be used as names for variables are ``e``, ``E`` (because of the scientific format of floating-point numbers) and ``i``, ``I`` (because of the imaginary unit :math:`\sqrt{-1}`).
+Every polynomial must be terminated by a semicolon, the ``;`` symbol.
+Starting the name of a variable with ``;`` is in general a bad idea anyway, but semicolons are used as terminating symbols in a polynomial.

+Round brackets are for grouping the real and imaginary parts of complex coefficients, e.g.: ``(1.e-3 + 3/7*I)*x^2*y`` or for grouping factors, e.g.: ``3.14*(x+y)*(x-1)^4``.

 phc -h : writes helpful information to screen
 ---------------------------------------------